Paresh8890-Jaisinghani/Chat_App/README.md

 12.client --> server using socket.on();
-13.socket.broadcast.emit to emit everybody except the socket itself 14.socket.on('disconnect',()=>{}) to send message to users if he leaves the chat room
+13.socket.broadcast.emit to emit everybody except the socket itself 14.socket.on('disconnect',()=>{}) to send message to users if he leaves the chat room 15.using navigator.geolocation.getCurrentPosition to get current location of user.
+16.sending the user current location to other users in the form of link 17.Sending acknowledgement message to the client or to the server